Ex-Tennessee Driver Convicted in Deadly School Bus Crash Charged With Statutory Rape of 14-Year-Old

 According to the arrest report, Walker admitted to having sex with a 14-year-old on five occasions.
 He had been staying with the victim’s family for last few months.
 His bond was set at $350,000.

-Walker is currently out on bond, pending appeal in Chattanooga.
+Walker was out on bond, pending appeal in the Chattanooga case.

 In November 2016, Walker was driving an elementary school bus when it crashed, killing six children.